 Among other things, the draft legislation aims to protect companies and individuals from threats of expensive IP litigation where no infringement has taken place.

 While aimed largely at patents, trademarks and other design rights, during a Lords Grand Committee hearing yesterday the hot topic of unfounded threats against Internet users was thrust onto the agenda.
-Lord Lucas , who previously tackled the infamous
+Lord Lucas , who previously tackled the

-ACS:Law, was again at the forefront.
+infamous ACS:Law, was again at the forefront.
 He said:

 The world is full of people who like to play a junior game of what this bill addresses.
 A few years ago I had a small role in the demise of ACS Solicitors which were thankfully sacked by the law society

 They were shaking down Internet users for allegedly infringing copyright on pornography and other low grade media.
 Their evidence was extremely suspect and was never tested in court.
-ACS made its money from their threats and never took anyone to court,
+ACS made its money from their threats and never took anyone to

-though it used the courts to target its victims via Norwich Pharmacal Orders .
+court, though it used the courts to target its victims via Norwich Pharmacal Orders .

 Some careless person has dropped blood onto the ashes of ACS and the same scam is alive again.
 The same thin evidence.
 They have an IP address, they have not revealed how they get that IP address.
-But, given that IP address, they go through the same
+But, given that IP address, they go through the

-Norwich Pharmacal [ISP disclosure] procedure.
+same Norwich Pharmacal [ISP disclosure] procedure.

 This time, to remove the vulnerability that ACS found, the solicitor involved, Wagner and Co , withdraws after obtaining the Norwich Pharmacal Order, so they're not involved in the threat processes which are undertaken by shell companies.
-There doesn't
+There

-seem to be any redress for people threatened or for ISPs who are asked to comply with Norwich Pharmacal orders.
+doesn't seem to be any redress for people threatened or for ISPs who are asked to comply with Norwich Pharmacal orders.

 If anybody comes across the names of Hatton and Berkeley , RangerBay, GoldenEye International , Mircom International and TCYK...I really urge them to put [their correspondence] in the bin.
-The current scammers aren't pursuing anyone [in court]
+The current scammers aren't pursuing anyone [in

-they're just after threats, and extortion, and shaking people down.
+court] they're just after threats, and extortion, and shaking people down.

-I applaud our government for helping businesses avoid unjustified threats but I would really like to know what they intend to do to help the granny [ accused by TCYK recently ] who is being threatened by their smaller, nastier cousins with allegations
+I applaud our government for helping businesses avoid unjustified threats but I would really like to know what they intend to do to help the granny [ accused by TCYK recently ] who is being threatened by their smaller, nastier cousins with

-that she has been downloading illegally.
+allegations that she has been downloading illegally.

 We're pleased to report that Sony Music backtracked on its accusation of copyright infringement against the Hudson Valley Bluegrass Association, and HVBA ' s educational video remains freely available to the public.
-But the music label's response leads
+But the music label's response

-us to think that Sony ' s misuse of copyright and of YouTube's automated enforcement system will continue.
+leads us to think that Sony ' s misuse of copyright and of YouTube's automated enforcement system will continue.

-music and its historical relevance .
+discussion of the music and its historical relevance .
 That's an obvious fair use under copyright law, one that any human reviewer with minimal training would recognize.

 A fair use doesn't require permission from the copyright holder, or a fee.
 It's the sort of use that's free to all.
-But when HVBA's webmaster wrote to Sony Music and asked them to withdraw the Content ID match, the company responded by asking for a $500
+But when HVBA's webmaster wrote to Sony Music and asked them to withdraw the Content ID match, the company responded by asking for

-"administrative fee" and detailed information about HVBA's use of the song clips.
+a $500 "administrative fee" and detailed information about HVBA's use of the song clips.
 Fortunately, HVBA's webmaster knew her rights, and after some prodding--and a

-by EFF--Sony Music agreed to withdraw its claim.
+post by EFF--Sony Music agreed to withdraw its claim.

 We're glad Sony stopped trying to block or monetize HVBA's video.
 But the company's response is troubling all the same.
 A Sony executive emailed HVBA to say that the company "has decided to withdraw its objection to the use of its two sound

 recordings" and "will waive Sony Music's administrat[ive] fee."
 That sounds like Sony was simply acting out of courtesy, when in fact the company had no right to demand a fee, by any name, for an obvious fair use.
-Other YouTube users with
+Other YouTube

-less knowledge of the law may have been convinced to pay Sony $500 or more, and provide detailed information, for uses of the music that the law makes free to all.
+users with less knowledge of the law may have been convinced to pay Sony $500 or more, and provide detailed information, for uses of the music that the law makes free to all.

-As Congress and the Copyright Office review the law and examine the effectiveness of automated systems like Content ID, they should keep in mind that automated flagging or filtering combined with misleading statements about a company's legal rights can
+As Congress and the Copyright Office review the law and examine the effectiveness of automated systems like Content ID, they should keep in mind that automated flagging or filtering combined with misleading statements about a company's legal

-lead to abuse.
+rights can lead to abuse.
 That's another reason why YouTube-style automatic filtering should never be mandated by law, and why we need real penalties for false takedowns.

 Internet authorities who govern the html language used to write websites are adding controls that will enable large media companies to snuff out new ideas such as those that went on to become iTunes and NetFlix